ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

    bin/splunk start
    ```
 I changed into the Splunk installation directory with `cd /opt/splunk` (this is where third-party apps are commonly placed on Linux).
 From there I started Splunk by running sudo bin/splunk start.
 The bin folder contains the Splunk executable, so running Splunk start launches the Splunk server processes (the splunkd web server).
 I hit permission errors when trying to start it without elevated rights, so I prefixed the command with `sudo` to run it as superuser.
 The console showed the web server coming up and printed the access URL — “The Splunk web interface is at http://tryhackme:8000”, which is the address to open in a browser to reach the running Splunk instance.
-cd ..

 2. **Login**
    - Username: `splunk`
    - Password: `splunk123`

 3. **Create App**
   - **(3a)** After reaching the Splunk instance via FireFox, I clicked the gear icon next to **Apps** which landed me to a page where there was a table of applications where I could manage them.

 <p align="center">
   <img src="images/lab02-splunk-data-manipulation-figure04.png?raw=true&v=2"